-Eligibility criteria for the small and micro-entities regime
+Entitlement to the small and micro-entities regime

-SmallTo qualify for the small companies regime the company must meet the criteria set out in the Companies Act 2006 (CA 2006).
-Certain types of company are excluded from the regime, for example banks and public companies, and companies that are part of an ineligible group.
-The provisions also set out the size criteria that need to be met.
+To be entitled to apply the small companies regime, the company must meet criteria set out in the Companies Act 2006 (CA 2006).
+Qualitative factors are used to establish whether a company is excluded from the small companies regime (‘ineligible’) because of its nature, or because it is a member of an ineligible group.
+A company will additionally need to assess whether it qualifies as small by meeting the relevant size thresholds.
 If the company is a parent company, it will also need to consider whether the group headed by it qualifies as small.

-The steps required to establish whether a company is eligible to qualify as a micro-entity are broadly similar to those for small companies but there are further exclusions and reduced thresholds.
+The steps required to establish whether a company is entitled to apply the micro-entity regime are broadly similar to those for small companies but there are further exclusions and reduced size thresholds.

 Similar requirements and exemptions are available to other types of entity that do not report under the Companies Act but are required or choose to prepare accounts that are intended to give a true and fair view, for example LLPs.

 Simplifications available to small entities